shriya-upadhyay/alexa-skill/README.md

-# alexa-skill
+# alexa-skill - by Shriya and Shubhi Upadhyay

-#creating alexa skill to answer questions about Onyx by JPM
+## Created an Alexa skill to answer questions about Onyx by JPM